viraj-nikam/canvas/readme.md

 After publishing Canvas's assets, a primary configuration file will be located at `config/canvas.php`.
 This file allows you to customize various aspects of how your application uses the package.

-Canvas exposes a simple UI at `/canvas` by default.
+Canvas exposes its UI at `/canvas` by default.
 This can be changed by updating the `path` option:

 ```php
 /*